gndrmnn/nodepool/doc/source/azure.rst

       platforms.
 The default value is true.

    .. attr:: rate
-      :type: float seconds
+      :type: float
       :default: 1.0

-      In seconds, amount to wait between operations on the provider.
+      The number of operations per second to perform against the provider.

    .. attr:: boot-timeout
       :type: int seconds